-- Shorts, very tight trousers (jeans or otherwise), skirts, pedal pushers, or any attire showing undergarments - Mini skirts and dresses above the knee - Tops and blouses that expose the belly, chest, or back - All transparent clothing - Caps in class, library and chapel - Party dresses that expose the back and chest
+- Shorts, very tight trousers (jeans or otherwise), skirts, pedal pushers, or any attire showing undergarments.
+This includes mini skirts and dresses above the knee - Tops, blouses, and party dresses that expose the belly, chest, or back.

 Indecent or inappropriate dressing or appearance for men: